chris-sorrells/front-end-developer-challenge/README.md

 ## Features
 ### Business rules
-- Left click to add points.
+- Left click (touch for mobile) to add points.
-- Right click to remove points.
+- Right click (touch and hold for mobile) to remove points.
 - The user may only use up to 6 points.
 - Each item only accounts for one point.
 - Displays current point total"